EDUCATION

 BIOGRAPHY

-Fredrix Vermin is an artist concerned with questioning established value systems and interrogating ideas of what is considered natural, especially in the built environment.
-They can usually be found shut up in their concrete tower block overlooking and ancient woodland, or mooching about South-East London, searching in the gutter for materials, navigating edgelands and occasionally gazing up at snippets of sky.
+Fredrix Vermin is an Artist concerned with questioning established value systems and interrogating ideas of what is considered natural, especially in the built environment and the human body.
+They can usually be found shut up in their concrete block that overlooks ancient woodland or; mooching about South-East London, searching in the gutter for materials, navigating the city and occasionally gazing up at snippets of sky.

-They have worked as an artist internationally, as well as nationally on a regular basis.
+They have worked as an Artist internationally, as well as nationally on a regular basis.
 Founder of The House of Parakeet 2017, (*TOMA) 22-24 cohort Graduate, an establishing member of INCON and co-founder of the micro publishing collective GROTTI, with works held in The British Library and throughout the UK & Ireland.
-Current participant of Incidental Unit which came out of Artists Placement Group 1966.
+Current participant of Incidental Unit which evolved from Artists Placement Group 1966.

-Creative endeavour is seen as a critical pursuit and the work often manifests as refined clutter made from discarded materials; scooped up on the roadside, rummaged for in skips or unearthed in edge-lands, compiled and elevated in status to something to be perceived.
-The tools of late-stage capitalism are regularly employed in conjunction with these works.
-Drawing is always a vital starting point and an integral thread through the work.
+Creative endeavour is seen as a critical pursuit and the work often manifests as refined clutter made from discarded materials that are scooped up on the roadside, rummaged for in skips or unearthed in edge-lands.
+Compiled and elevated in status to something to be perceived.
+The tools of late-stage capitalism are regularly employed in conjunction with these works for activation and display.
+Drawing is always a vital starting point, and an integral thread through the work.

-Collaboration and interaction are essential areas for research and practice through curating group shows, initiating collaborative projects and knowledge and skill sharing.
-Performance and workshops regularly run in tandem to the exhibited works to clarify, bolster and expand upon the ideas presented.
+Collaboration and interaction are essential areas for research and practice through curating group shows, initiating collaborative projects and sharing knowledge & skills.
+Performance, events and workshops regularly run in tandem to the exhibited works to clarify, bolster and expand upon the ideas presented.

 Whilst not exploring methods used for world domination & destruction, Fredrix Vermin is concerned with disrupting conventional wisdoms using serious silliness as a radical form of critique.